burgil/say.js/README.md

 ### Update 10: Added expressjs examples!

 ### Update 9: Ok so it works, But it's kind of slow, And it returns a buffer not a Uint8Array, I wonder how that will affect us later on, And I found a way to make it faster!
-I will add another function now called streamRealTime and two different examples just in-case it will not work and I will not feel like finishing it, at least I will have it in slow mode then, but the idea behind my logic is to use a callback function that hooks into the this.child.stdout.on('data', callback) and pipe it directly via expressjs for example.
+I will add another function now called streaming in real time and two different examples just in-case it will not work and I will not feel like finishing it, at least I will have it in slow mode then, but the idea behind my logic is to use a callback function that hooks into the this.child.stdout.on('data', callback) and pipe it directly via expressjs for example.

 ### Update 8: Trying to return Uint8Array, when it works I will create an example express.js and a frontend no worries!